kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 ```

 ## Jamstack
+> JAMstack is a movement, a community collection of best practices and workflows that result in high-speed websites that are a pleasure to work on.

 Jamstack is a frontend architecture and stands for **J**avascript, **A**PIs, and **M**arkup stack.
 In this architecture, the frontend and the backend are completely separate.
+All interactions with the backend and third parties are done using APIs.
 Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities.

 Jamstack sites have better performance, are easier to secure and scale, and cost a lot less than sites built with traditional architectures.
 Pre-building pages ensure that any errors can be detected early enough.
 Most importantly, Jamstack allows teams to outsource complex services to vendors who provide, maintain, and secure APIs used on their sites.
 The APIs can provide specific functionality to static sites like payments, authentication, search, image uploads using Paypal, Auth0, Algolia, Cloudinary.

-The most common types of Jamstack site build tools include static site generators and headless content management systems (CMSs). **Static site generators** are build tools that add content to templates and produce static web pages of a site.
+The most common types of Jamstack site build tools include static site generators (SSG) and headless content management systems (CMS). **Static site generators** are build tools that add content to templates and produce static web pages of a site.
 These generators can be used for Jamstack sites.
 Some well-known site generators include Hugo, Gatsby, Jekyll, Next.js, etc.

 ## Serverless
 Your code needs to be hosted on a server.
 Depending on the size of your code and the amount of users you expect to use your product, you might need many servers.
 Companies used to have their own facilities and warehouses that held their servers and many still do.
 But for many, this is not ideal.
 Servers can be difficult to maintain.
 Maintaining servers and the buildings that house them can become expensive too.
 That's where AWS and other cloud providers come in.